 - Mail-in submission of Form I-901 to DHS address on form, along with the SEVIS I-901 fee paid by check, money order, or foreign draft drawn on a financial institution in the United States and payable in U.S. currency.

 - Another person (friend or family) can make the payment for an exchange visitor by one of the two methods above.

-- Although SEVIS fee payments will be recorded by DHS in the J-1 exchange visitor’s SEVIS record and will eventually be used by government officials to document the SEVIS fee payment, it is recommended that a SEVIS fee receipt be used to request any status-related benefit (i.e., application for visa, admission at U.S. port-of-entry, application to change status).
+- Although SEVIS fee payments will be recorded by DHS in the J-1 exchange visitor’s SEVIS record, it is recommended that a SEVIS fee receipt be used to request any status-related benefit (i.e., application for visa, admission at U.S. port-of-entry, application to change status).

 - NOTE: DHS will not refund the SEVIS fee if prospective exchange visitors are not granted a visa or choose not to come to the United States after their visas are granted.
 In the case that a visa is denied, the applicant does not need to pay the fee again as long as the new request for a visa is completed within a 12-month period of the original SEVIS fee payment.